cooljasonmelton/next-react-supabase-starter-with-auth/README.md

 #### Create a new Supabase project

-- visit https://supabase.com (signup/login) and click "New Project"
+- visit https://supabase.com -> signup/login -> click "New Project"
-- Choose organization, name, database password
+- Fill out organization, name, database password
 - Wait for it to process (~2 minutes)

 #### Configure Authentication

 - From the Supabase dashboard, go to Authentication in the sidebar, click on URL Configuration tab
-- Under "Site URL" - add your local dev URL (like http://localhost:3000)
+- Under "Site URL" - add your local dev URL (probably http://localhost:3000)

 #### Save your project credentials

 - Go to Settings, click API Keys
-- Copy your "Project URL" and "anon public" key to corresponding variables in `.env`
+- Copy "Project URL" and "anon public" key to corresponding variables in `.env`

 ### 3. Install and Run project